ocaml-multicore/multicoretests/README.md

 Installation instructions, and running the tests
 ================================================

-Both the libraries and the test suite require OCaml 5.0:
+The multicore test suite requires OCaml 5.0 (or newer):
 ```
 opam update
 opam switch create 5.0.0
 ```

-The two testing libraries are available as packages `qcheck-lin` and `qcheck-stm` from the opam repository and can be installed in the usual way:
+The two testing libraries are available as packages `qcheck-lin` and `qcheck-stm` from the opam repository.
+The full versions require OCaml 5.x and reduced, non-`Domain` versions are available for OCaml 4.14.x.
+They can be installed in the usual way:
 ```
 opam install qcheck-lin
 opam install qcheck-stm